SuperStar (Arabic TV series): SuperStar 3 (2005–2006)

+SuperStar 3 was the longest Idol production ever with auditions beginning in Cairo on 10 November 2004, telecasts starting on 11 October 2005 and the program culminating on 6 February 2006.

 The telecast of SuperStar 3 was delayed after the assassination of Future TV founder & Lebanese Prime Minister – Rafik Hariri, as the TV station went into mourning.

-SuperStar 3 was the longest Idol production ever with auditions beginning in Cairo on 10 November 2004, with the program culminating on 6 February 2006.

 Rania Kurdi did not want to renew her hosting position for Season 3, as a result Heba Sisi was hired for Season 3, but due to the lengthy hiatus over the Hariri murder, her contract prematurely ended before the semi-finals had begun, leaving Ayman to host solo for the rest of the season.

 Auditions took place in the following cities: